The Bankrate promise

 - You’ll need a good-to-excellent credit score to qualify for the best business credit cards

-If you can’t access traditional business loans for an LLC, there are a number of other financing options to consider — even if you have bad credit or you’re just getting your business started.
+If you can’t access traditional business loans for an LLC, there are several other financing options to consider — even if you have bad credit or you’re just getting your business started.
 Just make sure to weigh the pros and cons when comparing LLC loans and understand exactly what you’ll need to offer your lender in exchange for financing.

 Crowdfunding, grants and business credit cards are three examples of how to fund a company without an LLC business loan or LLC startup loan.
 You can also consider microloans or peer-to-peer lending if you don’t want to use LLC bank loans.

-In the past, many small business owners have sought out funding from banks, credit unions and other traditional lenders.
+Many small business owners have previously sought funding from banks, credit unions and other traditional lenders.
 But there are now alternative lenders, such as crowdfunding platforms and online lenders.
-They can make it easier to qualify for a loan and receive funds quickly.
+They can make qualifying for a loan easier and receive funds quickly.